ekanite/ekanite/README.md

 ------------
 Search support is pretty simple at the moment.
 Telnet to the query server (see the command line options) and enter a search term.
 The query language supported is the simple language supported by [bleve](http://godoc.org/github.com/blevesearch/bleve#NewQueryStringQuery), but a more sophisiticated query syntax, including searching for specific field values, will be supported soon.

+## Reporting
+Ekanite reports a small amount anonymous data to [Loggly](http://www.loggly.com), each time it is launched.
+This data is just the host operating system and system architecture and is only used to track the number of rqlite deployments.
+Reporting can be disabled by passing `-noreport=true` to rqlite at launch time.